articles | photos | books | poetry | reports | contacts | home |

 Amid the whirlwind of arches I see a passage it leads to a beautiful garden, I see the light shine down through the tress and instinctively I walk towards it, a calm Eden in the madness.
 Beside this entrance sits two armed guards.
 “Muslims only,” one says to me.
 “Maybe she is a Muslim,” the other says.
 They smile at me and each other and say, “Come back tomorrow morning, it’s open to tourists then.”

-“No thanks,” I reply and walk off after a while in search of some calm in the sweltering heat.
+I turn my back on this paradise and walk down the tunnel past some men having coffee, “You want to sit with us have coffee?”“No thanks,” I reply and walk off after a while in search of some calm in the sweltering heat.
 I take a turn up a stair-cased street.
 Everything is quiet at last, there are houses with laundry hanging outside, some kids kicking a ball, neighbours gossiping.
 I wonder what it is like to live in this strange, enclosed place as I glance over the fierce, yet no longer fully intact, barrier atop the walls.

 On the re-continuation of my trail through the street market, the hustle and bustle finally wanes, my surroundings suggest that my route is leading away from this side towards the other.
 I pass a doorway marked “Border Police” and a higher percentage of army uniforms and guns become apparent in the midst of the shoppers.